attack68/rateslib/docs/source/i_whatsnew.rst

    * - Bug
      - The :meth:`~rateslib.instruments.Portfolio.npv` method on a *Portfolio* no longer allows mixed currency outputs to be aggregated into a single float value.
+   * - Bug
+     - Now emit a warning if a discount factor or rate is requested on a curve with a spline outside of the rightmost boundary of the spline interval.

 0.5.1 (11 Sep 2023)